dotCipher/starbound-server-manager/README.md

-starbound-server-manager
+Starbound Server Manager
 ========================

+# Description
-A simple service script for managing a starbound server.
-It assumes you already have it installed.
+The Starbound Server Manager is a simple service script for managing a starbound server.
+**NOTE:** The Starbound server must already be installed and setup in order to use this service script properly.